How Social Media Motivates and Demotivates

 2. Cyberbullying

-Before social media, bullying was something that was only possible to do face-to-face.
+Before social media, bullying was only possible to do face-to-face.
 However, now people can bully others online—anonymously or not.
 Today everyone knows what cyberbullying is, and most of us have seen what it can do to a person.

 These online attacks often leave deep mental scars and even drive people to suicide in some cases.
 And as it turns out, cyberbullying doesn’t just affect kids.
 Adults can become victims of online abuse, too.
 Since screens hide our faces, you can end up being a jerk on social media and other websites without even realizing it.